 and lacks the carburetor valve and has a different burner.

 It likely dates to the early 1930's when the US Forest Service

 AGM introduced Model 337 in 1931.

 A low cost model, the metal below the globe cage was cadmium plated steel.

 Here the fount, which had rusted, has been buffed back to the steel.

-The ventilator pushes up to preheat and light the single mantle.
+The mica globe pushes up inside the ventilator to preheat and light the single mantle.

 The paper label on the bottom of the fount (right) is often missing off the early AGM models.

 The L344 shade ring is a detachable option (left).